swyddfa/arlunio/docs/using/tutorial/index.rst

 Welcome to stylo's tutorial!
 If this is your first time here please do take the time to read through this page to help you get the most out of it.
-However before we go any further it is worth checking that stylo has been properly set up
+However before we go any further it is worth checking that you have the latest version of :code:`stylo`

 .. doctest::